ArhanChaudhary/qter/README.md

 }
 ```

-The `.registers` statement is also used to declare memory tapes, which help facilitate local variables and call stacks.
+The `.registers` statement is also used to declare memory tapes, which help facilitate local variables, call stacks, and heap memory.
 This idea will be expanded upon in [Memory tapes](#memory-tapes).

 ## Basic instructions